 Sentosa is a popular island resort visited by over twenty million visitors per year.
-Sentosa which means peace and tranquility in Malay, has a two kilometer sheltered beach.
+Sentosa which means peace and tranquillity in Malay has a two-kilometre sheltered beach.
 The island is home to 14 hotels, Fort Siloso, the Merlion, two golf courses and the Resorts World Sentosa, featuring the theme park Universal Studios Singapore.
 Sentosa island is 5 km2 in size and it lies 500 meters away from the southern coast of the main island of Singapore.
 On the edge of the island tucked away near some rain forest lays the 454 Shangri-La’s Rasa Sentosa Resort & Spa.
 This resort is unique in Singapore as it is the only one with beachfront access.

 The resort sits at the end of Siloso beach and this part of the beach is private and can only be used by guests.
 There are sun loungers, kids toys and there is also the use of kayaks for those that feel more adventurous.
 The beach is completed with a beach volleyball area.

 8 Noodles Lunch